Welcome to STEP!

 Alumni Mentorship

-STEP members have opportunity to get matched with a STEP alumnus as early as their first year.
+STEP members have opportunity to get matched with a STEP alum as early as their first year.
 The alumni mentors guide their mentees on how to connect their academic journey with their career aspirations.
 Students get matched with mentors based on their professional interests.

 Programming